Discover more from The Curious Engineer

 Having a market to sell to is more important than the quality of your product.

-There is a great book called Start Small, Stay Small: A Developer’s Guide to Launching a Startup which describes the importance of having a market.
+There is a great book called Start Small, Stay Small: A Developer’s Guide to Launching a Startup (affiliate link) which describes the importance of having a market.

 In the book, they describe the order as: